 Covid-19: Precautions taken towards keeping campus safe

-The University has taken a number of measures to ensure that the return to campus is as safe as possible for both students and staff.
+The University has alreade taken a number of measures to ensure that the return to campus is as safe as possible for both students and staff.
 Since this spring, the University has extended cleaning of the facilities and there will be hygiene stations located on the premises.
-There will be plexiglass shields at all receptions and please, keep a distance no matter what reception you visit.
+There are plexiglass shields at all receptions and please, keep a distance no matter what reception you visit.

-There can easily be queues, especially at the beginning of the semester.
-Since it may be crowded in front of the desk at the Library, it is possible to chat online with the staff.
+If it is crowded in front of the desk at the Library, it is possible to chat online with the staff.
 In order to make it easier to keep distance from each other, the Library also has limited the number of students who can sit in the group rooms.